 The offense of deadly misconduct is a Class A misdemeanor if it involves only conduct that puts another in danger.
-The offense is a third degree misdemeanor if it involves discharging a firearm.
+The crime is a third-degree misdemeanor if it consists of discharging a firearm.

 Penalties for Aggravated Assault and Deadly Misconduct